-For more detailed information about the requirements of the role and the selection process, please see the job description and general information for applicants documents below.
+For more detailed information about the requirements of the role and the selection process, please see the job description document and link to more information on the application process below.

-- The annual base salary (while in Australia) is $80,137 per annum ($3072 per fortnight before tax).
+- The annual base salary when in Australia starts from $94,838 per annum

 - A generous employer superannuation contribution of up to 15.4% will be paid in addition to salary and allowances.

 - You will accrue recreation leave at the equivalent of 20 days per annum pro rata.
 Please note that recreation leave is not available in Antarctica, but will be paid out on return to Australia.

 In accordance with the PS Act 1999, APS employees are required to be Australian citizens.
 Persons who are not Australian citizens will generally only be considered where there are no suitable Australian applicants, with next considerations being Australian residents with work rights and New Zealand citizens